yanni4night/resume/README.md

-# Crisp Minimalist's Résumé Template
+# Yanni4night Minimalist's Résumé Template

 ![](https://img.shields.io/badge/license-MIT-blue.svg)
 ![](https://img.shields.io/badge/powered%20by-jekyll-red.svg)

 ## Introduction

-This is a Minimalist's Résumé Template made by Crisp, which is powered by [Jekyll](http://jekyllrb.com/).
-I use it on my website, [https://crispgm.com/resume.html](https://crispgm.com/resume/).
+This is a Minimalist's Résumé Template made by [Crisp](https://crispgm.com), which is powered by [Jekyll](http://jekyllrb.com/).
+I use it on my website, <http://yanni4night.com/resume/>.

 You can config all the data in YAML and make it your own résumé.
 Then, you might use on your website or wherever you want.